 Additionally, with our EZ HUB feature, you can make changes to the HUB Page Template at any time, and the changes will reflect on all of your existing client HUBs.
 Detailed blog post here: https://wp-client.com/wp-client-v-3-3/

 Simply create a new Portal Page and then use that page to display your gallery/galleries.
-You can use any existing gallery plugin that you are familiar with by simply inserting the shortcode(s) into the pages created by the plugin.
+You can use any existing gallery plugin that you are familiar with, or use our own Shutter Galleries Extension, by simply inserting the shortcode(s) into the pages created by the plugin.
 The plugin even supports nested shortcodes.

 Yes, you can easily disable the client upload section – it’s as easy as removing a simple shortcode from the template.
 Navigate to the hub page for that client, or the hub page template, and remove the <uploadf></uploadf> shortcodes.
 (The <> tags replace the brackets here)